mariam259/flask_training/note_app/readme.md

-#Note app
+# Note app
-simple note app that make user signup if new or login if he already saved in my database it saves user notes
+simple note app that makes the user sign in if new or log in if he already saved in my database it saves user notes